EdsonEddy/scsc/README.md

 ## Third-Party Licenses

-This project includes the file `locmoss.py` which is under the BSD 3-Clause License.
-The copyright notice and the full license can be found at the top of the `locmoss.py` file.
+This project includes `locmoss.py` (BSD 3-Clause License) and `pycode_similar.py` (MIT License).
+Full licenses are at the top of each file.
+Additionally, `codesight.py` does not have a license in its repository.

-`pycode_similar.py` which is under the MIT License.
-The copyright notice and the full license can be found at the top of the `pycode_similar.py` file.